We Make Shopping Sustainable Simple.

-Good Cloth is founded by Stephanie Hepburn, an independent journalist and author of Human Trafficking Around the World: Hidden in Plain Sight.
+Good Cloth is founded by Stephanie Hepburn, a journalist and the author of Human Trafficking Around the World: Hidden in Plain Sight.
 It was during Hepburn's research that she began to vet designers for her own shopping needs and that of her family.
-She quickly learned that even the best intentioned larger companies ran into transparency hurdles.
+She quickly learned that even the best-intentioned larger companies ran into transparency hurdles.
 A contractor can subcontract and that subcontractor can do the same.
-Suddenly, there is no transparency and no way to assess how workers are treated throughout the supply chain.
+Suddenly, there's no transparency and no way to assess how workers are treated throughout the supply chain.
 This creates an ideal opportunity for human trafficking.
-We don't often connect the fashion industry with human trafficking, but exploitation that rises to human trafficking happens when industries are un-monitored or under-monitored, which is often the case in the fashion industry where there is low-cost entry into industrialization of poorer nations across the globe.
-Without sufficient monitoring, there is opportunity for unscrupulous people to step in and charge astronomical recruitment fees that place garment workers in debt bondage.
-That's why materials in Good Cloth's products have small, transparent supply chains, so that its well-intentioned designers can fulfill their sustainability missions.
+Stephanie has spent over a decade researching the sustainable fashion industry, exploring how brands produce their products, and identifying the companies doing it correctly.
+She launched Good Cloth to help people discover new sustainable brands and support the designers who are truly passionate about creating products sustainably.

 - How clothing is made shouldn't be a mystery.
 We have included product journeys for each item, so that you can decide for yourself if it fits your ethos.
 The bar at Good Cloth is that each item is made (throughout its supply chain) in a way that is fair to workers and to the environment.
 Each item must be high quality, because it isn't sustainable if it falls apart.